cucapra/gator/README.md

 Run
 ---

-You can run the compiler against an lgl file by running For example:
+You can run the compiler against an lgl file by executing 'exec' with a single additional argument For example:

     $  jbuilder exec bin/ex.bc 'filename'